sunpech/sunpech.github.io/_drafts/2016-05-10-captain-america-civil-war.md

 [Robert Downey Jr.](http://www.imdb.com/name/nm0000375/) has made Iron Man a much more interesting a character than the comics ever did.
 In 2008, the [first Iron Man movie](http://www.imdb.com/title/tt0371746/) started us all down a path towards the formation of the Avengers and the Marvel cinematic universe we all love.
 After the end credits, Nick Fury greets Tony and tells him he's part of a bigger universe, but just didn't know it yet.

 In [Iron Man 2](http://www.imdb.com/title/tt1228705/), the US government wants the Iron Man suit, weapons, and technologies.
-At the end of the senate hearing, Tony brazenly says no.
+At the end and throughout the senate hearing, Tony brazenly says no, they can't have it.

 ![Iron Man 2 Senate hearing](/public/images/blog/iron-man-2-senate.jpg)

 ### Captain America